vivekanandpv/terraform-multi-environment-multi-state-gha-enabled/README.md

 5. Share the project to GitHub

 6. Settings → Secrets and variables → Actions
+    First, get the arns with these canonical commands: aws iam get-role --role-name gha-tf-plan  --query 'Role.Arn' --output text aws iam get-role --role-name gha-tf-apply --query 'Role.Arn' --output text

     Add the two repository secrets.
-On the page in your screenshot, click the green New repository secret button, twice:
+On the page in your screenshot, click the green New repository secret button for each (ensure the correct arn is created under correct name!):

     Name:
         AWS_PLAN_ROLE_ARN